-One cup of kale, containing just 33 calories, contains 3 grams of protein, 2.5 grams of fibre (which helps you feel fuller for longer), Vitamins A, C and K, and Vitamin B9 and Omega-3 fatty acids, which are both proven to be key in brain development.
-Best way to up your daily intake is to include a handful of leaves to your smoothie or juice.
+One cup of kale, containing just 33 calories, includes 3 grams of protein, 2.5 grams of fibre, which helps you feel fuller for longer; vitamins A, C and K; as well as vitamin B9 and omega-3 fatty acids – both proven to be key in brain development.
+The best way to up your daily intake is to include a handful of kale leaves to your smoothie or juice.

 Oven Roasted Kale Chips

 Simple but delicious – this kale recipe will become a favourite.

 Matcha and Kale Soup

 Two superfoods in one bowl, that can only be good for you!